DHRI-Curriculum/DHRIFT/workshops/mapping.md

 dependencies:
   workshop prerequisites:
     data-ethics:
-      excerpt: "(Recommended) In order to have a better understanding of the data formats we handle in this workshop, if you don't already have a foundational understanding of data formats and types, you can start by walking through our Data Ethics workshop."
+      description: "(Recommended) In order to have a better understanding of the data formats we handle in this workshop, if you don't already have a foundational understanding of data formats and types, you can start by walking through our Data Ethics workshop."
       recommended: true
   installations:
       qgisguide:
-        excerpt: "(Required) To complete this workshop you will need to install QGIS.
+        description: "(Required) To complete this workshop you will need to install QGIS.
 Step by step installation instructions are available here."
         required: true

 before getting started: